dzorlu/sdc/advanced_lane_detection/README.md

 ## Perspective transform
 Next, we transform the perspective from head-one camera view to "bird's eye".
+We do this in order to (i) identity the lane more accurately (ii) compute the curvature of the road.
 The technique requires two points - source and destination - to define the transformation mapping.
 I used an image where the lane marking was straight and clearly marked to calibrate the perspective matrix with [PerspectiveTransformer](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L244).

 ```
 class PerspectiveTransformer: